krumedia/winzig-dak/README.md

 Introduction
 ------------

-This is winzig-dak a fork of mini-dak.
+This is winzig-dak, a fork of mini-dak.

 Both are partial and leightweight reimplementation of dak (Debian Archive Kit) in shell script and with no database